covjson/specification/spec.md

 - domain CRS
 - for non-default CRS's it would be good to be able to provide WGS84 `"lon"`/`"lat"` coordinates
-- bbox, time/vertical extents, ... in domain and/or coverage
+- time/vertical extents, ... in domain and/or coverage
 - check qudt:quantity
 - define profiles (stand-alone, with URLs)